fidum/laravel-nova-vapor-ui-link/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/danmasonmp?label=Follow&logo=twitter&style=for-the-badge)](https://twitter.com/danmasonmp)

 Adds link to the [Laravel Vapor UI](https://docs.vapor.build/1.0/introduction.html#installing-the-vapor-ui-dashboard) Dashboard in the [Laravel Nova](https://nova.laravel.com/) sidebar.

 Link automatically disables if current user hasn't access to the _Vapor UI Dashboard_ according with access policy which is defined in your  `App\Providers\VaporUiServiceProvider::gate` method.
+In order to be consistent with Vapor UI it will always show on `local` and `testing` environments.
 For more information, checkout the [documentation](https://docs.vapor.build/1.0/introduction.html#dashboard-authorization).

 ## Demo